nidkil/vuetify-with-storybook/README.md

 [Go to Table of Contents](#toc)

-## Addon
+## Addons

 This section only describes those addon's that require special instructions to work correctly with Vue or Vuetify.

-### addon-backgrounds
+### Backgrounds Addon

-The `addon-backgrounds` is used to change background colors inside the preview in Storybook.
+The Backgrounds Addon is used to change background colors inside the preview in Storybook.
 To get the background addon to work with Vuetify requires a hack to VApp, as it sets and controls the background color.
 To let the background addon control the background color we need to set the background of VApp to transparent.
 In `./config/storybook/config.js` change the following:

 ```js
 addDecorator(() => ({